Jewish religious movements: Sephardic and Mizrahi Judaism

 Unlike the predominantly Ashkenazic Reform, and Reconstructionist denominations, Sephardic and Mizrahi Jews who are not observant generally believe that Orthodox Judaism's interpretation and legislation of halakha is appropriate, and true to the original philosophy of Judaism.
 That being said, Sephardic and Mizrachi rabbis tend to hold different, and generally more lenient, positions on halakha than their Ashkenazi counterparts, but since these positions are based on rulings of Talmudic scholars as well as well-documented traditions that can be linked back to well-known codifiers of Jewish law, Ashkenazic and Hasidic Rabbis do not believe that these positions are incorrect, but rather that they are the appropriate interpretation of halakha for Jews of Sephardic and Mizrachi descent.

 The Yemenite Jews—the Dor Daim and other movements—use a separate Baladi-rite.
 The Yemenite and the Aramaic speaking Kurdish Jews are the only communities who maintain the tradition of reading the Torah in the synagogue in both Hebrew and the Aramaic Targum ("translation").
 Most non-Yemenite synagogues have a specified person called a Baal Koreh, who reads from the Torah scroll when congregants are called to the Torah scroll for an aliyah.
 In the Yemenite tradition, each person called to the Torah scroll for an aliyah reads for himself.

 The Shas, a religious political party in Israel, represents the interests of the Orthodox/Haredi Sephardim and Mizrahim.

+Italian and Romaniote Judaism

+A relatively small but influential ethnoreligious group in the intellectual circles of Israel are Italian rite Jews (Italkim) who are neither Ashkenazi nor Sephardi.
+These are exclusively descendants of the ancient Roman Jewish community, not including later Ashkenazic and Sephardic migrants to Italy.
+They practice traditional Orthodox Judaism.
+The liturgy is served according to a special Italian Nusach (Nusach ʾItalqi, a.k.a.
+Minhag B'nei Romì) and it has similarities with the nusach of the Greek Romaniote Jews.

+The Romaniote Jews or the Romaniotes (Romanyotim) native to the Eastern Mediterranean is the oldest Jewish community in Europe, whom name is refers to the Eastern Roman Empire.
+They are also distinct from the Ashkenazim and Sephardim.
+But, nowadays, few synagogues still use the Romaniote nusach and minhag.